When road-trip fever hits, it seems like it's always a good time to take a weekend run to Sedona.

 Hideaway Restaurant near the roundabout at SR 179 and SR 89A is a fine spot for lunch with treehouse-like views of Oak Creek.

 During the summer, get up early to enjoy some solitude or to swim in Oak Creek at Grasshopper Point or Slide Rock.
 It gets crowded in Oak Creek Canyon on weekends when the weather is good.

 Traffic also gets heavy on SR 179 coming into town and on SR 89A arriving in Uptown Sedona on weekends.
 It's best to arrive early in the day or late in the afternoon.

 Northbound motorists on Interstate 17 can get off at McGuireville, Exit 293, to go through Cornville and Page Springs to reach Sedona.
 There is far less traffic coming into Sedona from the southwest on SR 89A.
-There are a few wineries on the road through Page Springs if you want to try wine-tasting.
+There are a few wineries on the road through Page Springs if you want to taste some wines.

 Another scenic option for the adventurous is taking the 12-mile Schnebly Hill Road from I-17 into Sedona.
 The first few miles are pretty smooth but it gets rocky as the views get better and you descend into Sedona.
 This route is best for trucks and SUVs but a car with average clearance can make it in good weather.

 Chapel of the Holy Cross is an impressive architectural achievement and the views from its hillside location make it

 popular spot off SR 179 about a mile south of Poco Diablo Resort.